 With all that said, how do medical denials impact your patients?
 Your top priority is maintaining a good relationship with your patients, and you can still do so while preventing revenue loss.
 It helps to have an expert on your side that is conversant with the provisions of these payers.
 They can navigate those denials, advocate on behalf of the patient, and alleviate the burden on both the patient and the practice.

-Our experienced team of experts is here to support you through all these challenges.
+Our experienced team of medical billing and RCM experts is here to support you through all these challenges.
 Let us take on reducing your claim denials and increasing your practice revenue so that you can focus on what truly matters most - your patients.

 To find out more about pMD's suite of products, which includes our charge capture and MIPS registry, billing services, telehealth, secure messaging, and care navigation software and services, please contact pMD.